Retrofitting Services: New Trend in Smart Manufacturing

 Due to the high proportion of individual plastic components in its products, Ypsomed possesses a large number of plastic injection moulding machines in its production plants.

-Their partners retrofit began in 2017, with Harting’s Edge Computer MICA being installed and programmed as the protocol translator.
+Their partner’s retrofit began with Harting’s Edge Computer MICA being installed and programmed as the protocol translator.
 Now the data transmitted via this protocol comes straight to a factory-wide ERP system and becomes available for the analysis.

 Challenges of Retrofitting for Industry 4.0